Investing in Mason County Community Leaders

 At the end of the program, each cohort completed a final group project together, for a chance to apply what they'd learned in a real-life setting.
 The first cohort's project was to build "buddy benches" for ten Mason County elementary schools.
 Buddy benches are a popular concept used by schools around the world to promote kindness and empathy when students need the company of a friend or caring adult.
 The second year cohort's project was to organize a Discover Mason County Treasure Hunt.
 This event celebrated community assets through a tour of local businesses, restaurants, recreation areas, and other local "treasures", culminating in a celebration.
 Organizing the treasure hunt created opportunities for cohort members to uncover local issues, needs, and new ways to proactively support their community.

 The third year cohort was faced with the additional challenges of completing the program during the uncertainty and strain of the COVID-19 pandemic.
 One downside they experienced as a result was that their cohort ended up being smaller than the others due to the general upheaval and the shift to learning online.
-However, those cohort members who were able to remain and see the program through gained a hands-on opportunity to temper their leadership skills, adapt, and respond in a crisis.
-They also built close-knit relationships.
+However, those cohort members who were able to remain and see the program through built close-knit relationships.
+They also gained a hands-on opportunity to temper their leadership skills, adapt, and respond in a crisis.

 For their group project, the final cohort chose to establish secure storage spaces for youth and young adults at risk of or experiencing homelessness.
 Anyone who knows the panic of losing a purse or wallet can imagine how important it is to have a secure place to store personal items.
 The goal of this project was to relieve that kind of worry and stress, which is common with housing instability.
 Knowing that important items are secure frees up more energy for young people to focus on obtaining jobs, education, or other opportunities for a better future.